dbaghdasarya/wavefront-trace-loader/README.md

 - `"errorRate"` - is applicable only if `"traceTypesCount" > 0`.
 - `"debugRate"` - is applicable only if `"traceTypesCount" > 0`.
 - `"traceTypePatterns"` - is a list of traces type patterns.
 This option is disabled if `"traceTypesCount" > 0`.
-    - `"traceTypeName"` - This name will be set to the root span of a trace.
+    - `"traceTypeName"` - this name will be set to the root span of a trace.
+    - `"spanNameSuffixes"` - a list of possible suffixes of span names.
+Span names generated as `name_`+`suffix character` (this field is optional).
     - `"nestingLevel"` - number of levels in the trace tree.
     - `"tracePercentage"` - percentage of traces of the given trace type among all generated traces.
     - `"errorRate"` - if `"traceTypePatterns"` exists, every trace type pattern should provide `"errorRate"` value for producing erroneous traces.